l1siki-dev/okinawa_gametheory/README.md

 It is a **dereliction of Sovereign Duty.**

 The current situation doesn't make sense if the money is about National Security or "rent".
-As we learned in "Lie 1", this is the money to keep Okinawa weak and dependent.
+As we learned in "1", this is the money to keep Okinawa weak and dependent.

 Let me repeat the current situation because it's so absurd:
 **This 300 Billion Yen is not buying Security.
 It is buying Vulnerability.**